Suggest a Songfact / Artistfact

 Ringo came up with a distinctive staccato drum pattern for this song which he talks about quite often, sometimes mentioning that he's a left-handed drummer trying to play right-handed.

-The Beatles taped a performance of this song that was broadcast on an episode of Ed Sullivan Show that aired September 12, 1965.
-It was the last Ed Sullivan show broadcast in black and white.
-The Beatles were in America for their big Shea stadium concert.
+The Beatles taped a performance of this song that was broadcast on an episode of Ed Sullivan Show that aired September 12, 1965 (the last Ed Sullivan show broadcast in black and white).
+The Beatles recorded it prior to their Shea Stadium concert that took place August 15.